-- 1. Value the importance of compassionate human interaction as it relates to the health of the individual. - 2.
-Offer emotional and psychological support to individuals who have experienced the death of a child patient. - 3.
-Judge what types of human experiences are remembered by individuals and how they affect who we are. - 4.
-Share life experiences with an individual and evaluate how those experiences would or will affect them as an individual.
+1. Value the importance of compassionate human interaction as it relates to the health of the individual.

+2. Offer emotional and psychological support to individuals of a different demographic background.

+3. Judge what types of human experiences are remembered by individuals and how they affect who we are.

+4. Share life experiences with an individual of a different demographic background and evaluate how those experiences would or will affect them as an individual.